Representations and Warranties Insurance in Latin American M&A: A Long-Awaited Alternative in the Face of Current Challenges

-See Chapter 3 of this guide, 'Private Equity Funds and Institutional Investors in M&A', for an overview of transactions involving private equity funds and other institutional investors in Latin America.
+See the ‘Private Equity Funds and Institutional Investors in M&A’ chapter in this guide for an overview of transactions involving private equity funds and other institutional investors in Latin America.

-For an introduction to the term ‘legal transplant,’ see Watson, Alan, Legal Transplants: An approach to Comparative Law, 2nd ed, University Press of Virginia, 1993.
+For an introduction to the term ‘legal transplant,’ see Watson, Alan, Legal Transplants: An approach to Comparative Law (2nd edition, University Press of Virginia, 1993).

-See Chapter 16 of this guide, 'Indemnity Escrows and Other Payment Guarantees', for an overview of escrow agreements, holdback provisions and other guarantees that may be used in the context of M&A transactions in Latin America.
+See the ‘Indemnity Escrows and Other Payment Guarantees’ chapter in this guide for an overview of escrow agreements, holdback provisions and other guarantees that may be used in the context of M&A transactions in Latin America.

-SRS Acquiom, Tales from the M&A Trenches, Post-Closing Practices to Mitigate Post-Closing Risks, 5th ed, March 2019, p.
+SRS Acquiom, Tales from the M&A Trenches, Post-Closing Practices to Mitigate Post-Closing Risks (5th edition, March 2019), p.
 150.

-As of the publication date of this chapter, there are reports of insurers broadening coverage in the US for certain interim breaches (i.e., breaches of R&Ws first arising between signing and closing, of which the insured party has actual knowledge as of the closing).
-Time will tell whether such coverage enhancements will be available with respect to M&A deals in Latin America.
+We have confirmed in discussions with brokers that in certain instances, issuers have been willing to broaden coverage in the US for certain interim breaches (i.e., breaches of R&Ws first arising between signing and closing, of which the insured party has actual knowledge as of the closing).
+Time will tell whether these coverage enhancements will be available with respect to M&A deals in Latin America.

 M&A Insurance presentation by AON to Skadden, April 2022.